MOPineyro/fiuba-iia-18co2024-tp1/README.md

 ### Description

-This practical assignment implements a solution for the Tower of Hanoi problem using the Iterative Deepening Depth-First Search (IDDFS) algorithm.
+This practical assignment implements a solution for the Tower of Hanoi problem using the A\* algorithm.

 ### Repository Contents

-- `torre_de_hanoi_iddfs.ipynb`: Jupyter Notebook with the implementation and analysis of the IDDFS algorithm to solve the Tower of Hanoi.
+- `tower_of_hanoi_a_star.ipynb`: Jupyter Notebook with the implementation and analysis of the A\* algorithm to solve the Tower of Hanoi.
 - `requirements.txt`: File with the necessary dependencies to run the notebook.

 ### Usage Instructions